 Alice looked at herself in the mirror as she applied cherry-red lipstick to her lower lip.
 The face in the reflection was a painted beauty.
 She smiled.

-Her flowing, wavy auburn hair, her piercing brown eyes, her almost ghost-like skin–except for the pink blush on her cheeks, the dark blue eye shadow going from her eyelids up to her brown-pencilled eyebrows, and those aforementioned cherry lips–and the dark red and black striped dress that draped from just under her white shoulders; all of this in the mirror reflection gave her reassurance of a woman, a unified, coherent entity.
+Her flowing, wavy hair (dyed a she-devil red), her piercing brown eyes, her almost ghost-like skin–except for her tattoos, the pink blush on her cheeks, the dark blue eye shadow going from her eyelids up to her brown-pencilled eyebrows, and those aforementioned cherry lips–and the dark red and black striped dress that draped from just under her white shoulders; all of this in the mirror reflection gave her reassurance of a woman, a unified, coherent entity.

 This was comforting, for everything on the other side, where she stood, her unseen self–if it even was a self–felt spastic, uncontrollable, broken in pieces, even merged with the surroundings.
 Where did she end, and where did everything else begin?

 Only mirrors gave her assurance of being whole.
 Seeing a whole body, all together, in the reflection gave her peace.
 Looking away from it, she’d begin to feel as if in pieces.
 She’d have to look back at the reflection to remind herself that she was all in one piece.
 Still, she couldn’t just stare at her reflection forever.
 She had to walk away from the mirror if she was going to go to the bar and pick up a dude to take back here and screw…in more ways than one.